russellnomer/LotteryPro.App/replit.md

 ## Overview

-LotteryPro is a full-stack web application designed to generate lottery numbers for Powerball and MegaMillions using statistical analysis.
+LotteryPro is a full-stack web application designed for educational lottery number analysis for Powerball and MegaMillions.
 It is evolving into a commercial mobile platform featuring subscription-based community features, revenue generation, and potential integrations like Jackpocket.
-The system emphasizes statistical transparency and provides honest disclaimers regarding performance claims.
-Its purpose is to transition from a basic prediction tool to a comprehensive platform for lottery enthusiasts.
+The system emphasizes educational transparency and provides prominent legal disclaimers clarifying that it makes no performance claims.
+Its purpose is to serve as an educational platform for lottery study and entertainment.

 ## User Preferences